 Finalist for the 2012 Pulitzer Prize.
 Shortlisted for the Los Angeles Times Book Prize.
-A Wall Street Journal best book of 2011, Discover Magazine 2011 "must-read," and Slate best book of 2011
+Named a best book of the year by The Wall Street Journal, Discover Magazine, and Slate.

 There are over 160 million females “missing” from Asia’s population.
 That’s more than the entire female population of the United States.
 And gender imbalance—which is mainly the result of sex selective abortion—is no longer strictly an Asian problem.
 In Azerbaijan and Armenia, in Eastern Europe, and even in some pockets of the United States, couples are making sure at least one of their children is a son.
 So many parents now select for boys that they have skewed the sex ratio at birth of the entire world.